Fresnel number: Gaussian pilot beam

-Another criterion called Gaussian pilot beam allowing to define far and near field conditions, consists to measure the actual wavefront surface curvature for an unaberrated system.
+Another criterion called Gaussian pilot beam allowing to define far- and near-field conditions consists in measuring the actual wavefront surface curvature for an unaberrated system.
 In this case the wavefront is planar at the aperture position, when the beam is collimated, or at its focus when the beam is converging/diverging.
 In detail, within a certain distance from the aperture – the near field – the amount of wavefront curvature is low.
 Outside this distance – the far field – the amount of wavefront curvature is high.
 This concept applies equivalently close to the focus.

-This criterion, firstly described by G.N.
-Lawrence and now adopted in propagation codes like PROPER, allows one to determine the realm of application of near and far field approximations taking into account the actual wavefront surface shape at the observation point, to sample its phase without aliasing.
+This criterion, firstly described by G. N. Lawrence and now adopted in propagation codes like PROPER, allows one to determine the realm of application of near- and far-field approximations taking into account the actual wavefront surface shape at the observation point, to sample its phase without aliasing.
 This criterion is named Gaussian pilot beam and fixes the best propagation method (among angular spectrum, Fresnel and Fraunhofer diffraction) by looking at the behavior of a Gaussian beam piloted from the aperture position and the observation position.

-Near/far field approximations are fixed by the analytical calculation of the Gaussian beam Rayleigh length and by its comparison with the input/output propagation distance.
-If the ratio between input/output propagation distance and Rayleigh length returns $\le 1$ the surface wavefront maintains itself nearly flat along its path, which means that no sampling rescaling is requested for the phase measurement.
-In this case the beam is said to be near field at the observation point and angular spectrum method is adopted for the propagation.
+Near/far-field approximations are fixed by the analytical calculation of the Gaussian beam Rayleigh length and by its comparison with the input/output propagation distance.
+If the ratio between input/output propagation distance and Rayleigh length returns $\le 1,$ the surface wavefront maintains itself nearly flat along its path, which means that no sampling rescaling is requested for the phase measurement.
+In this case the beam is said to be near field at the observation point, and angular spectrum method is adopted for the propagation.
 On the contrary, once the ratio between input/output propagation distance and Gaussian pilot beam Rayleigh range yields $> 1$ the surface wavefront gets curvature along the path.
-In this case a rescaling of the sampling is mandatory for a measurement of the phase preventing aliasing.
-The beam is said to be far field at the observation point and Fresnel diffraction is adopted for the propagation.
-Fraunhofer diffraction returns then to be an asymptotic case that applies only when the input/output propagation distance is large enough to consider the quadratic phase term, within the Fresnel diffraction integral, negligible irrespectively to the actual curvature of the wavefront at the observation point.
+In this case a rescaling of the sampling is mandatory for a measurement of the phase to prevent aliasing.
+The beam is said to be far field at the observation point, and Fresnel diffraction is adopted for the propagation.
+Fraunhofer diffraction returns then to be an asymptotic case that applies only when the input/output propagation distance is large enough to consider the quadratic phase term within the Fresnel diffraction integral negligible irrespectively to the actual curvature of the wavefront at the observation point.

-As the figures explain, the Gaussian pilot beam criterion allows describing the diffractive propagation for all the near/far field approximation cases set by the coarse criterion based on Fresnel number.
+As the figures explain, the Gaussian pilot beam criterion allows describing the diffractive propagation for all the near/far-field approximation cases set by the coarse criterion based on Fresnel number.

+Fresnel number of self-imaging optical cavities

+The two remarkable optical laser resonators have distinct remarkable values of their Fresnel numbers: